Increased regulation leads to more deaths

 Phasing out nuclear power plants in Germany increased use of coal and thereby resulted in increased deatsh from pollution (Jarvis, Deschenes, and Jha, 2019).

 The authors specifically estimate the relationship between federal regulations and health outcomes at the state level.
-To control for other factors, they utilize data that show the prevalence of chronic conditions that are mostly associated with lower income and poverty than other factors like genetics.
+To control for other factors, they utilize data on the prevalence of chronic conditions that are mostly associated with low income levels and poverty than other factors, like genetics.
 The authors generally find a positive relationship between mortality and regulation.
-“That is, as regulation levels rise so does mortality”.
+“That is, as regulation levels rise, so does mortality”.